 Sustainable Winegrowing NZ™ is widely recognised as a world-leading sustainability programme and was one of the first to be established in the international wine industry in 1997.

 In the mid-1990s, after considerable testing, the industry launched this holistic vineyard programme in 1997.
 SWNZ was designed to provide a 'best practice' model of environmental practices in the vineyard and winery.

 Realising the New Zealand wine industry can achieve more together than alone, the programme was elected by grape growers across the country, followed by wineries with the establishment of sustainable winery certification standards in 2002.

-Sustainable winery certification standards were established in 2002 and adopted by New Zealand wineries, closing the circle on the industry’s sustainability commitment.
-In 2016, 98% of New Zealand’s vineyard producing area was Sustainable Winegrowing NZ certified, with another 7% operating under recognised certified organic programmes.
+Today, 98% of New Zealand’s vineyard producing area is Sustainable Winegrowing NZ™ certified, with 7% also operating under recognised certified organic programmes.

 Sustainable certification must be awarded through an independently audited programme, either by Sustainable Winegrowing NZ™ or a recognised organic or biodynamic certification.

 Other recognised certification programmes include AsureQuality, BioGro-NZ, Demeter, ISO 140001.